Health considerations on alcohol and tobacco use and safety tips for the home, in the car and at the gym.

-- Illegal drugs and street drugs are dangerous to you and your unborn baby.
-Learn more about the effects of cannabis on your baby.
+- Learn about the effects of cannabis in pregnancy and breastfeeding and find more information on the effects of cannabis on your baby.
 Help is available to decrease or quit your drug use.

 When travelling in a car, always wear a seat belt.

 - Keep the belt over your waist and chest - not under your arm or behind your back.

 - Keep the seat in the upright position.
 Do not recline your seat while driving, as the belt will then be too loose.

 - Find an alternative to driving.
 Do not drive if you don’t have to.